archphile/thepenguin/content/blog/2018-06-17-how-to-set-up-your-own-cloud-using-nextcloud-on-archlinux.md

 All I needed was:

 - a VPS (I chose one from [Scaleway](https://www.scaleway.com/) )
-- a domain (I already had one used with my previous nextcloud server - I just modified  the DNS entries)
+- a domain (I already had one used with my previous Nextcloud server - I just modified  the DNS entries)
 - 1 hour to install everything  and fine-tune them

 Although being an Archlinux user for more 10 years, when it's time to set up a server for something more "crucial", I usually choose [Debian](https://www.debian.org).

-This time I chose to go with [Archlinux](https://www.archlinux.org/) and below I will write a short guide on how you can do the same with me and have your own self-hosted cloud implemenation using **Archlinux/Nextcloud/Nginx/Mariadb/PHP-fpm**.
+This time I chose to go with [Archlinux](https://www.archlinux.org/) and below I will write a short guide on how you can do the same with me and have your own self-hosted cloud implementation using **Archlinux/Nextcloud/Nginx/Mariadb/PHP-fpm**.

 **Note:** I am very far from being an **Nginx/Mariadb/PHP** expert.
 I can't guarantee that the suggested configuration will be secure enough for your custom needs.
 Please read and follow these instructions at your own risk!

-&nbsp;
-#### Scaleway and Archlinux
+## Scaleway and Archlinux

-The Archlinux image scaleway uses is not trouble-free.
+The Archlinux image Scaleway uses is not trouble-free.
 Something is not right with their permissions, so if you get errors like:

 	warning: directory permissions differ on /usr/
 	filesystem: 775  package: 755

 A quick workaround is to give the following commands:

 	chmod 755 /usr /etc /usr/local /usr/local/sbin /usr/local/bin
 	chmod 755 /etc/sysctl.d/ /etc/systemd/ /etc/systemd/network/ /etc/systemd/system

-Last but not least, scaleway **blocks  SMTP**  by default, so you will need to go to security settings, modify and do a hard reboot from the web interface.
+Last but not least, Scaleway **blocks  SMTP**  by default, so you will need to go to security settings, modify and do a hard reboot from the web interface.
 This way you will be able to use custom [Nextcloud](https://nextcloud.com/) SMTP settings for email notifications.

-&nbsp;
-#### The "basic" stuff
+## The "basic" stuff

 When you log in for the first time, change your password:

 	passwd

 [Archlinux](https://archlinux.org) is a rolling release distro, so a good idea for a "first step" is to upgrade the OS:

 	pacman -Sy archlinux-keyring && pacman -Syyu

 Then, set a custom hostname:

 	hostnamectl set-hostname abyss

 Finally, I strongly suggest you to change the SSH port:

 	nano /etc/ssh/sshd_config